mmesh/docs/docs/platform/administration/workflows/projects.md

 ---
-title: "[Automation] Projects Administration"
+title: "Projects"
 description: "An mmesh project is a logical component of mmesh that groups automation workflows.
 You can manage the projects using mmeshctl or the mmesh webUI."
 tags:
   - admin
   - ops
+  - projects
 ---

-# Ops: Projects
+# Projects Administration

 An mmesh `project` is a logical component of mmesh that groups automation `workflows`.